MacCracken Fellow, New York University

 "'I break not with the past': Reconciling The New England Primer with Progressive-Era (Pre)Science in L. H. Bailey's Outlook" [in progress].

-Creative Nonfiction Contributor, Bread Loaf Orion Environmental Writers' Conference, Middlebury Coll., June 2017.
+Creative Nonfiction Participant, Bread Loaf Orion Environmental Writers' Conference, Middlebury Coll., June 2017.

 Poetry Contributor, Sewanee Writers' Conference, The U. of the South, July 2015.